March 24 2022 | 11 Min Read

 That’ll depend on who you’re with

-Green commitment handshake
+scope 3 emissions commitment handshake

-Regardless of what happens with this ruling, the 3PL industry has a ton of analysis to perform over the next few years.
-It’ll be a precarious and technically demanding balance: safeguarding supply chain efficiency while marching (somewhat cautiously) toward the Shangri La of net-zero freight emissions.
+Regardless of the repreive of removing the Scope 3 stipulation, the freight industry has a ton of analysis to perform over the next few years.
+It’ll be a precarious and technically demanding balance: safeguarding supply chain efficiency while marching (somewhat cautiously) toward the Shangri-La of net-zero freight emissions.

 … What happens next?